 Project Proponents shall consider all relevant information that may affect the accounting and quantification of GHG reductions/removals, including estimating and accounting for any decreases in carbon pools and/or increases in GHG emission sources.
 This methodology sets a de minimis threshold of 3% of the final calculation of emission reductions.
 For the purpose of completeness any decreases in carbon pools and/or increases in GHG emission sources must be included if they exceed the de minimis threshold.
 Any exclusion using the de minimis principle shall be justified using fully documented ex ante calculations.

-F3.
-CALCULATION OF TOTAL PROJECT UNCERTAINTY
+6.3 CALCULATION OF TOTAL PROJECT UNCERTAINTY

-The following equation must be applied:
+The following equation must be applied to calculate total project uncertainty: